-You’ve saved up, found the cheapest one-way ticket scouring the internet could muster, and packed light.
-Now you need to make sure you can see as much as you can- and still have enough money left to get home.
+You’ve saved up and packed light.
+You try to find the cheapest one-way ticket scouring the internet could muster.
+But did you know that you can use spoof your location to exploit regional price differences by changing or hiding your IP?
+You may wonder, but how to hide my ip address?
+Its simple: VPN!
+With that out of the way, now all you need to do is make sure you can see as much as you can- and still have enough money left to get home.
 Here’s some tips and tricks for seeing the world without breaking the bank.

 (1) Eat smart